EtherealEngine/etherealengine-docs/docs/2_devops_deployment/2_AWS_setup.md

 6. The builder downloads any Ethereal Engine projects that the deployment has added.
 7. The builder builds the Docker image for each service concurrently using these projects, building them into the client files as well as copying them so that the api and instanceservers have access to them.
 8. The builder pushes these final Docker images to the repos `etherealengine-<release>-<service>` in ECR
+9. The builder caches all of the layers of each Docker file in S3 for faster build times on subsequent builds
 9. The builder updates the main deployment to point to the final images it just created.
 10. The main deployment spins up the final Docker images for the api, client, instanceserver and taskserver services.